 This is also where pop filters come into play.
 You have probably seen filters in front of microphones when someone is recording; this is called a pop filter.
 It helps filter out the plosive energies from the singer's mouth that could easily overload the microphone.

-For more information on pop filters, plosives, sibilance and clipping, check out the following My New Microphone articles:
+For more information on pop filters, check out my articles: Best Microphone Pop Filters.

 - Top 23 Tips For Better Microphone Placement